rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 #### Rights
-Active members of the Society are permitted to vote in elections, start and sign petitions for the removal of officers, and are granted any other rights or responsibilities determined by the Primary Officers.
+Active members of the Society are permitted to vote in elections, start and sign petitions for the removal of officers, propose appeals, and are granted any other rights or responsibilities determined by the Primary Officers.

 #### Requirements
 Active membership shall only last for one academic term and must be re-earned